wingmingchan/RWD2/README.md

 1. _common_assets.csse
 2. _rwd_seed.csse

-What are used to generate the Hannon Hill site:
+What are used to generate the Hannon Hill site (last updated: 1/24/2017):

 1. _common_assets_wing.csse
 2. hannonhill-wing.csse